 Chlamydia is a serious STD that cannot be ignored.
 This disease although not fatal, can lead to many other serious conditions that should not be overlooked.
 It is a disease that should be considered and taken very seriously due to all the other serious medical conditions it can lead to.

 An STD is an abbreviation for Sexually Transmitted Disease.
 This refers to any disease that can be transmitted through sexual contact.
 Chlamydia is an STD.

 What Are The Symptoms Of Chlamydia?

-However when the symptoms do manifest themselves they are often quite similar for both men and women.
+However, when the symptoms do manifest themselves they are often quite similar to both men and women.
 Both often complain of burning sensations when urinating and complain of irregular and abnormal discharges from their penis or vagina.

 If Untreated What Does Chlamydia Lead To?